 The world of the internet is there to deliver information.
 That information can take many different forms but what matters is that users find the right information at the right time.
 And that’s one of the tricks, give what users want at the right time.
 What this means is that brands should be aware of certain current events associated with their industry and act upon that by delivering relevant, seasonal content.

 Seasonal content is exactly as it sounds, it is content or information made for a specific time frame or period.
-A good example of this are during the holidays such as Christmas.
+A good example of this is during the holidays such as Christmas.

 Global Seasonal Content